BOJIT/BOJIT.github.io/src/routes/(content)/projects/Van_Part_2.svelte.md

     ]
 } />

 Reflect on importance of not spending so much time planning that the vehicle disintegrates!
+Moving abroad, so hand forced.

 While interior looked lovely when I sold it, I only really got 4-5 usable trips out of the vehicle.
+Looks like it's still got a valid MOT, so someone's hopefully getting good use out of it!

 Realised also like camping outdoors!